 July - buck moon

 37 EARTH'S SHADOW

 Feb 5, 2012

-As the earth rotates, it spins into and out of its own shadow.
+As the earth rotates, it spins in and out of its own shadow.
 We call it "night."
-We generally think in medieval terms, that the sun rises and sets.
+People generally think in ancient terms, that the sun rises and sets.
 But rising and setting suns are illusions.
 The earth spins, turns & rotates from west to east.
-At night, we look into our shadow.
+At night, we look into our planet's shadow.

 38 THE MOON LANDINGS WERE NO HOAX